If you were to look inside your Google Analytics right now, chances are that a majority of the traffic on your blog comes from 2-5 blog posts.

 - Comparison and Alternatives: These are keywords that indicate the searcher is comparing your or your competitors’ products.
 They include terms like “salesforce vs hubspot”, “salesforce alternatives” and more.
 Like category keywords, people who search for these are indicating they are deep down the buying funnel and are ready to try or buy a product in your category.
 Many of them may be looking at switching from a competitive product or are comparing options to decide what to buy.
 As such they are also very high converting.
 When we first started going after these comparison keywords years ago, they weren’t as popular and therefore easier to rank for.
 Now, they have grown in popularity in the SEO community so some of these keywords have more competition but they are still, in our opinion, an under-utilized content type that most brands would benefit greatly from targeting.
 This case study includes several examples.

 - Jobs-To-Be-Done Keywords: Finally we have the bulk of what Pain Point SEO will unveil for you, which are Jobs To Be Done (JTBD) keywords.
 This is a term we coined playing off of the popular JTBD framework that encompasses all the keywords that indicate the searcher has a problem your product or service solves without them explicitly searching for the solution like in frameworks #1 and #2 above.
 Continuing on the examples above these include how to queries like “how to manage sales leads”, “how to migrate from bigcommerce to shopify”, and more.
 For these keywords you should provide helpful advice but also present your product or service as a possible solution (often the best solution).
 This highlights the most essential trait of JTBD keywords: they still have buying intent despite not being as bottom of funnel as the first two frameworks.
 This is what separates JTBD keywords from top of funnel keywords that don’t lead to conversions: they have buying intent.
+We have an entire article about JTBD keywords.

 It can be helpful to visualize the Pain Point SEO in the context of a marketing funnel: